OrdinaryRock/JavaScript-Calculator/README.md

 - Enjoy

 ### Known bugs:
-- There is no limit to how long an equation can be (this causes obvious visual problems)
 - Deleting all of the digits of a number leaves an empty space rather than a 0
 - When left with an empty space via the bug above ^ you are able to type an unlimited amount of left-trailing zeroes
 - A weird bug can be found when deleting a decimal